Haze Returns To Singapore: How To Protect Newborns And Pregnant Mums

 - To prevent your newborn’s skin from drying out, both due to the haze and/or the extended hours of air-conditioning, apply a suitable baby moisturiser to keep baby’s skin hydrated.

-It is important to note that masks should not be put on for newborns or babies as this will interfere with their breathing, or worse, lead to suffocation.
+It is important to note that masks should not be put on for newborns or babies as this will interfere with their breathing, or worse, leading to suffocation.

 Are there any ill effects on the unborn child?
 What precautionary steps should pregnant women take?
 Find out more on the next page.